ThIheb/Internship/Documentation.md

 The script relies on several file paths and constants defined at the beginning of the code:

 * mapping\_path: with a default value of “mapping1.xlsx” → The excel file defining the column-to-predicate mappings.
 * instances\_path: with a default value of “instances.xlsx” → The excel file containing the raw data instances to be transformed
 * output\_path: with a default value of “output2.ttl” → The path where the final RDF graph will be saved
 * BASE\_NS: with a default value of “http://example.org/” → The root URI for any locally generated entities and custom vocabularies
+* User Credentials (GeoNames Username): required for usage of the live GeoNames API for extracting location features and long/lat

+**Namespaces:**

+The script initializes a BASE\_NS (http://example.org/) and bind the following RiC-O specific sub-namespaces for clean URI generation:

+* rico: The main ontology
+* place/ : For generated location entities
+* date/ : For generated date entities
+* identifier/ : For extracted IDs
+* title/ : For document titles
+* appellation/ : For names/labels